-The training given to the dietetic intern is for the benefit of the intern.
+The training given to the Dietetic Intern is for the benefit of the Intern.
 He/she does not displace regular employees.
-He/she works under the close supervision of the preceptor.
-The intern is aware that he/she is not entitled to wages for the time spent in training, nor to a job at program conclusion.
+He/she works under the close supervision of the Preceptor.
+The Intern is aware that he/she is not entitled to wages for the time spent in training, nor to a job at program conclusion.
+The Fair Labor Standards is a requirement of accreditation by the Academy of Nutrition and Dietetics.